Do Persuasive Designs Make Smartphones More Addictive? -- A Mixed-Methods Study on Chinese University Students: Results

-When the interviewees were asked to evaluate the needed hours for their necessary occasions, the hours range from 1 hour to 5 hours.
-The mean value of the self-evaluated necessary occasions is 3.5 hours, which is 58.33\% of their filled-in screen time (mean value=6 hours).
-Furthermore, the interviewees discussed with the interviewer about factors that caused them to spend extended hours:
+When the interviewees were asked to evaluate the needed hours for their essential use, the hours ranged from 1 hour to 5 hours.
+The mean time was 3.5 hours, which is 58\% of their self-reported screen time (mean, 6 hours).
+The interviewees mentioned some of the factors that caused them to spend prolonged hours:

-\textit{“I feel \textbf{bored} when commuting, so I play with my smartphone like others; When I encounter difficulty in writing my bachelor thesis and my internship tasks, I would check social media and escape from all the \textbf{stress} during the break to \textbf{relax}. ” }(P5)
+``\emph{I feel bored when commuting, so I play with my smartphone like others; When I encounter difficulty in writing my bachelor thesis and my internship tasks, I check social media and escape from all the stress during the break to relax.}'' (P5)

-\textit{“My roommate and I compete with each other on the Alipay virtual farm.
-It's a silly game; however, it's \textbf{fun} to have a routine game with a friend.
-Additionally, I play TikTok videos when I have meals; then, time flies without notice. ”}(P6)
+``\emph{My roommate and I compete on the Alipay virtual farm.
+It is a silly game; however, it is fun to have a routine game with a friend.
+Additionally, I play TikTok videos when I have meals; then, time flies without notice.}'' (P6)

-“\textit{I know that using a smartphone for 6 hours daily is a bit too much.
+``\emph{I know that using a smartphone for 6 hours daily is a bit too much.
 The entertainment provided by the smartphone is very convenient.
-Since I am so \textbf{happy} when playing on the device, and making changes will be painful, why do I need to control my usage?
-If the purpose of life is to pursue happiness, smartphones can indeed fulfil my needs}.”
-(P7)
+Since I am so happy when playing on the device, and making changes will be painful, why do I need to control my usage?
+If the purpose of life is to pursue happiness, smartphones can indeed fulfil my needs.}'' (P7)

-\textit{“When I hang out with my friends during the weekends, I have less screen time.
-However, when I spend weekends by myself, I feel \textbf{isolated} if I don't refresh social media.
+``\emph{When I hang out with my friends during the weekends, I have less screen time.
+However, when I spend weekends by myself, I feel isolated if I don’t refresh my social media feeds.
 Also, commuting between two campuses of the university takes 3 to 4 hours each week.
-I play with my phone on public transportations.”} (P9)
+I play with my phone on public transportation.}'' (P9)

-From the above descriptions, we can see phrases associated with emotions were used: "bored", "stress", "relax", "fun", “happy”, "isolated".
-We could interpret smartphones as interactive agencies between the interviewees and the other users (online strangers/peers/friends /family members) in these narratives.
-As interactive computing devices, users project personal emotions through smartphones and receive external emotions when they operate smartphones.
-These internal and external emotional fragments interact with each other and have direct impacts on user's daily life.
+Participants used phrases associated with emotions in their own reflection on overusing smartphones: ``bored'', ``stress'', ``relax'', ``fun'', ``happy'', ``isolated''.

+In summary, three out of ten interviewees self-reported that they were addicted to their smartphones.
+Physical harm, depression, FOMO and low productivity were reported that associated with smartphone overuse.
+Interviewees reported apps that were essential to them, covering many aspects of their life.
+Interviewees used emotion-related expressions to reflect on their smartphone overuse.